Ajoo/ajoo.github.io-src/content/SDR/RTL-SDR Hardware.md

 $$s(t)\cos(2\pi f_ct) = \frac{A}{2}m(t)\{[1+\cos(4\pi f_ct)]\cos(\phi)-\sin(4\pi f_ct)\sin(\phi)\}$$

-This is effectivelly $\frac{A}{2}m(t)\cos(\phi)$ + a couple terms at frequency $2f_c$ which are the result of this second mixing.
+This is effectively $\frac{A}{2}m(t)\cos(\phi)$ + a couple terms at frequency $2f_c$ which are the result of this second mixing.
 Low pass filtering this signal to get rid of these higher frequency components then yields the desired result with one caveat: the constant factor $\cos(\phi)$ which in the worst case is 0 when the two waves are in quadrature with each other.

 One way to get around this scheme's limitation is mixing the received signal not only with a locally generated sinusoidal wave $\cos(2\pi f_ct)$ but also with a second sinusoid shifted 90º in phase: $-\sin(2\pi f_ct)$.
 After low pass-filtering this results in:
 $$s_b(t)\doteq h_{LP}(t)*s(t)\begin{bmatrix}\cos(2\pi f_ct) \\-\sin(2\pi f_ct) \end{bmatrix}=\frac{A}{2}m(t)\begin{bmatrix}\cos(\phi) \\ \sin(\phi) \end{bmatrix}$$
 And since the sine and cosine can't both be 0 we can always recover our message.
 An elegant way of doing that is by taking the Euclidean norm of the vector which gets rid of the factor depending on $\phi$ yielding $Am(t)/2$.
-We can also figure out the original carrier wave's phase from the arctangent of the two compoenents.
+We can also figure out the original carrier wave's phase from the arctangent of the two components.

 ![AM demodulation diagram]({filename}/images/AM_demodulation_diagram_cb.svg)